Sharing Passion for Cycling Across the Countries

 Tourism Partnership with Jackson’s African Safaris

-Jackson’s African Safaris when referred to a client through the Team Africa rising Organization will give back a full 10% of the tour price or as close as possible to this to the Team Africa Rising Organization.
-Actually, Mr. Jackson says, any of his personal clients or referrals, can choose where they donate their 10%, and he will always bring his clients’ attention to their company list of suggested benefactors including (TAR) Team Africa Rising.
+When a client is recommended to Jackson's African Safaris through the Team Africa Rising Organization, Jackson's African Safaris will provide the Team Africa Rising Organization a full 10% of the tour price, or as close to this as feasible.
+Mr. Jackson explains that any personal clients or recommendations may pick where they contribute their 10%.
+He will always draw his clients' attention to their company's list of preferred donors, including (TAR) Team Africa Rising.

 Cycling in Rwanda

 The country of Rwanda is renowned as the Land of a Thousand Hills and a bike rider's paradise.
 Rwanda's most famous cyclist Adrien Niyonshuti first met our founder Jonathan "Jock" Boyer, in 2006 at the Wooden Bike Classic event, which was hosted in a tiny village in Rwanda.
 Adrien was Rwanda's first Olympic cyclist qualifier and became the first black African rider in history to finish an XCO MTB Olympic event at the 2012 London Olympics.
 He went on to represent the country at the 2016 Rio Olympics as well.

 If you would like to arrange a cycle tour in Rwanda, we recommend contacting Rafiki Bikes.
 Rafiki Uwimana, one of the original members of Team Rwanda Cycling and a three-time finisher of the Cape Epic, owns Rafiki Bikes.
 He gives personally guided mountain bike tours and is one of the official guides of the Congo-Nile Trail.
 Rafiki mapped most of the route.
 Rafiki also speaks English.